PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 - tabulate==0.8.10
 - ipywidgets==8.0.3

 First, in your command prompt, you need to change your directory path to install these packages.
-You have to copy the path of the downloaded folder into '...\LMT_Widget_Tool-LWT-main' and paste the path you just copied in your command prompt (yes, there is a space between 'cd' and your path):
+You have to copy the path of the downloaded folder into '...\LMT_Widget_Tool-LWT-main' and paste the path you just copied in your command prompt (yes, there is a space between 'cd' and your copied path):
 ```bash
 cd paste\your\path\here
 ```